How Long Does It Take to Learn Guitar? (Honest Timeline)

 What you’ll learn:

-The milestone: Playing a simple 2-chord song (like “Horse With No Name” — just Em and D6) all the way through.
+The milestone: Playing a simple 2-chord song all the way through without stopping.

-Our experience: The first month is where 90% of the dropout happens.
-The single best piece of advice: learn songs you love immediately, even simplified versions.
+The first month is where many beginners quit because the guitar still feels physically awkward.
+The single best piece of advice is simple: learn songs you love immediately, even simplified versions.
 Playing recognizable music, however imperfectly, is what keeps you motivated through the frustrating early weeks.

 Months 2-3: Songs Start Happening